 I'm glad you asked!

-The benefits of public speaking are many, so if you're amongst the hordes of anxious 'yet-to-be-convinced-I'd-rather-spend-time-at-the-dentist-getting-my-teeth-drilled-without-pain-relief' people, listen up.
+The benefits of public speaking are many, so if you're among the hordes of anxious "yet-to-be-convinced-I'd-rather-spend-time-at-the-dentist-getting-my-teeth-drilled-without-pain-relief" people, listen up.

 When you learn to feel comfortable speaking publicly you will find you have: